York University Libraries are supporting undergraduate research!

 An automatic confirmation message is sent as soon as your application has been received. **If you do not receive this confirmation message, please contact the Undergraduate Research Fair (email@example.com).

-- Gain valuable presentation experience OR
+- Gain valuable experiential learning experience by presenting or exhibiting

 - Share your work in a supportive environment